MetaLang/d-articles/std variant is everything cool about d.md

 assert(index2.peek!Null);
 ```

+In addition, just like C++, D's standard library has a special `visit` function that operates on `Algebraic`.
+It allows
+the user to supply a visitor for each type that may be held, which will be executed _if_ the `Algebraic` holds
+data of that type during runtime.
+A little more on that later.

 ## To recap:

-- `std.variant.Variant` is the equivalent of `std::any::any`.
+- `std.variant.Variant` is the equivalent of `std::any`.
 It is a type-safe container that can contain a value of
 any type.

-- `std.variant.Algebraic` is the equivalent of `std::variant::variant` and is a sum type similar to what you'd find in
+- `std.variant.Algebraic` is the equivalent of `std::variant` and is a sum type similar to what you'd find in
 Swift, Haskell, Rust, etc. It is a thin wrapper over `Variant` that restricts what types it may contain to a comile-time
 specified list.

+- `std.variant` provides a `visit` function akin to `std::variant::visit` which dispatches based on the contained type.

-With that out of the way, let's now talk about what's wrong with C++'s implementation of `std::visit`, and how
+With that out of the way, let's now talk about what's wrong with `std::visit` in C++, and how
-D makes it much more pleasant to use by leveraging its powerful toolbox of compile-time introspection features.
+D makes `std.variant.visit` much more pleasant to use by leveraging its powerful toolbox of compile-time introspection
+and code generation features.

 ## Problems with std::visit and how D fixes them